Updated November 2019.

 The book also describes the stunning natural beauty of the area.
 The flora, fauna and native populations were meticulously recorded by the ship’s chronicler, the Italian Antonio Pigafetta, one of the few who survived the voyage.
-I wanted to see what these sailors saw and to imagine what it was like to sail those turbulent waters in their wooden 16th Century ships.
+I wanted to see what these sailors saw and to imagine what it was like to sail the turbulent waters of the Strait of Magellan in their wooden 16th Century ships.
 Be careful what you wish for.

-Many travelers come to Punta Arenas to board the ships that cruise Cape Horn and the Straits of Magellan.
+Many travelers come to Punta Arenas to board a Strait of Magellan cruise.
 The ships also traverse the turbulent waters of the Beagle Channel and other waterways of Tierra del Fuego.
-It was in this little town of eclectic architecture and improbable legends that we boarded the Ventus Australis for a 4-night sailing through the same waterways explored by Ferdinand Magellan as he circumnavigated the globe and Charles Darwin as he researched the region on his ship, The Beagle.
+It was in this little town of eclectic architecture and improbable legends that we boarded the Ventus Australis for a 4-night Strait of Magellan cruise, the same waterways explored by Ferdinand Magellan as he circumnavigated the globe and Charles Darwin as he researched the region on his ship, The Beagle.

 Australis is an expedition cruise company with a focus on exploring the area of Patagonia and Tierra del Fuego commonly referred to as the “end of the world.”
 These are the unspoiled channels and waterways at the very tip of the South American continent.

 The ship caters to smaller groups, 200 is the maximum number of passengers.
 It sails between Punta Arenas, Chile and Ushuaia, Argentina, the “town at the end of the world.”
 The ship’s accommodations are ample and comfortable.
 The meals tasty and varied.
 But the real highlights are the shore excursions.